Inferring Pore Connectivity from Sorption Hysteresis in Multiscale Porous Media: Introduction

-These previous publications share a strong focus on the percolation threshold determined from desorption data, but this makes them inapplicable to the case where the pore size distribution is so broad that an extensive number of macropores remains empty even at the highest experimentally accessible partial pressures.
-A better understanding of the prevalence of large and small pores and how they are connected would be beneficial to the modeling of transport in porous media \cite{Dullien1992}, since transport processes are much faster in larger pores.
-Such transport modeling is applicable to a wide variety of problems, including creep and corrosion in concrete \cite{Bertolini2004}, capture of carbon dioxide in sorbents such as zeolites or activated carbon \cite{Choi2009}, and shale gas extraction \cite{Javadpour2007}.
-Here we present a model that is able to capture the effect of large as well as small pores, and hence provide information about the entire pore structure.
+We extend the existing infinite-lattice percolation models~\citep{Mason1982, Mason1983, Mason1988, liu1993analysis, Liu1994, neimark1991percolation} in combination with single pore hysteresis and cavitation, and propose a new parameter $f$, characterizing always-exposed large pores and representing the finite-size effect of samples.
+We show that this parameter varies among different types of hierarchical porous materials.
+We first review different hysteresis mechanisms and identify their importance in different types of hysteresis.
+Of particular interest are multiscale materials, where the PSD is very wide and percolation effects are beyond the explanation of a single threshold size.
+We show that sorption hysteresis in such materials is heavily influenced by network effects, where $f$, in addition to the coordination number $z$, plays an important role.
+The partial pressure of cavitaion inferred from the sorption isotherm hysteresis shows the trend predicted by theoretical models.
+The inferred order parameter $f$, together with PSD can be used in further material modeling.
+For instance, a better understanding of the prevalence of large and small pores and how they are connected will be beneficial to the modeling of transport in porous media \citep{Dullien1992}, since transport processes are much faster in larger pores.
+Such transport modeling is applicable to a wide variety of problems, including creep and corrosion in concrete \citep{Bertolini2004}, capture of carbon dioxide in sorbents such as zeolites or activated carbon \citep{Choi2009}, and shale gas extraction \citep{Javadpour2007}.